 In fiction, however, that goes right out the window.
 Scimitars and sabers will be used by unmounted people against straight swords, and it's almost a given that both combatants will be unarmored.
 A character in battle with a heavily armored combatant won't use a mace to smash in the armor and pulp the guy inside or even use a straight sword to stab him between armor plates; the fighter without armor will probably dispatch the armored fighter in a more exciting way.
 And of course, a Medieval European Fantasy might have the odd Katana show up in the hands of a really cool Bad Ass.

 A kind of Anachronism Stew.
-Justified by Rule Of Cool.
-Some may try to Hand Wave it by having the weapons be more representive of a culture or nation rather than personality type, despite the clear impracticality of such a thing.
-Not to be confused with Swiss Army Weapon, which includes everything but the kitchen sink.
+Justified by Rule of Cool.
+Some may try to Hand Wave it by having the weapons be more representative of a culture or nation rather than personality type, despite the clear impracticality of such a thing.
+Not to be confused with Swiss-Army Weapon, which includes everything but the kitchen sink.

 One Piece: Many organizations, even armies, don't have a proper, "uniform" equipment.
 Among the egyptian-like members of the Alabasta army you can see polearms, katanas, zweihanders, morning stars and muskets.

 Actually, that example is an aversion.
 The organized Royal Army actually does have uniform equipment.
 The Rebel Army is justified in adhering to this trope, as they were specifically stated to have scrounged up weapons from wherever they could get them.